minprog/app-studio/20 iOS/10 Week 1/10 Content.md

 ## Preparation

+* First, read up on Swift.
+Read chapters 1--4 from *Introducing iOS 8*.

-All materials for the iOS part of this course are on iTunes U. Here's a link.
+All videos for the iOS part of this course are on iTunes U. Here's a link.
 Best is to subscribe to this online course in iTunes so it will automatically download new materials as they become available.

 <https://itunes.apple.com/us/course/developing-ios-8-apps-swift/id961180099>